1I/ʻOumuamua: Hypothetical space missions

 The Initiative for Interstellar Studies (i4is) launched Project Lyra to assess the feasibility of a mission to ʻOumuamua.
 Several options for sending a spacecraft to ʻOumuamua within a time-frame of 5 to 25 years were suggested.
 Different mission durations and their velocity requirements were explored with respect to the launch date, assuming direct impulsive transfer to the intercept trajectory.

 The Space Launch System (also being looked at for "interstellar precursor missions") would be even more capable.
 Such an interstellar precursor could easily pass by ʻOumuamua on its way out of the Solar System, at speeds of 63 km/s.

 More advanced options of using solar, laser electric, and laser sail propulsion, based on Breakthrough Starshot technology, have also been considered.
 The challenge is to get to the interstellar object in a reasonable amount of time (and so at a reasonable distance from Earth), and yet be able to gain useful scientific information.
 To do this, decelerating the spacecraft at ʻOumuamua would be "highly desirable, due to the minimal science return from a hyper-velocity encounter".
 If the investigative craft goes too fast, it would not be able to get into orbit or land on the object and would fly past it.
 The authors conclude that, although challenging, an encounter mission would be feasible using near-term technology.
 Seligman and Laughlin adopt a complementary approach to the Lyra study but also conclude that such missions, though challenging to mount, are both feasible and scientifically attractive.

 Technosignature hypothesis

 On 26 October 2018, Loeb and his post-doctoral researcher, Shmuel Bialy, submitted a paper exploring the possibility of ʻOumuamua being an artificial thin solar sail accelerated by solar radiation pressure, in an effort to help explain the object's comet-like non-gravitational acceleration.
 Other scientists have stated that the available evidence is insufficient to consider such a premise, and that a tumbling solar sail would not be able to accelerate.
 In response, Loeb wrote an article detailing six anomalous properties of ʻOumuamua that make it unusual, unlike any comets or asteroids seen before 2018, and published a public science book in 2021 about the state of the discussion.
-A 2018 report on observations by the Spitzer Space Telescope had set a tight limit on cometary outgassing of any carbon-based molecules and indicated that ʻOumuamua is at least ten times shinier than a typical comet.
 The solar sail technosignature hypothesis is considered unlikely by many experts owing to available simpler explanations that align with the expected characteristics of interstellar asteroids and comets.